 The situation in Quebec, which today recorded 208 new cases, the lowest since September 2020, is “encouraging,” Legault says.
 However, he warns that there could be a spike in cases as the province relaxes more restrictions and urges Quebecers to continue to wear their masks and maintain two meters of distance.

-Legault did not confirm when the city’s bars would be allowed to return to their indoor operations, though he previously floated June 14 as a possible date, if Montreal is among the regions able to move into the yellow zone.
-Bars across Quebec are, nonetheless, slated to resume outdoor dining on June 11.
+Legault did not confirm when the city’s bars would be allowed to return to their indoor operations.
+However, he previously floated June 14 as a possible date, if Montreal is among the regions able to move into the yellow zone.
+Bars across Quebec are slated to resume outdoor dining on June 11.